Let me tell you a short, sad story.

 For months, I have tried to stop a brand from sending me these emails (we don’t do naming or shaming here).
-But every time I try to contact them, I get back an automated reply which says that my email failed to be delivered.
-You can imagine my frustration here… Now I understand how my mom would feel when she asked me to tidy up my room.
+But every time I try to contact them, I get back an automated reply that says that my email failed to be delivered.
+Oh, the wonders of no-reply email addresses.
+You can imagine my frustration… Now I understand how my mom would feel when she asked me to tidy up my room.
 It was like talking to a brick wall.

-Our friend Chris Arrendale, CEO and founder of Inbox Pros, explains why sending your marketing emails using a reply-to address is always the best idea.
+In this post, our friend Chris Arrendale, CEO and founder of Inbox Pros, explains what a no-reply address is and why sending your marketing emails using a reply-to address is always the best idea.

 There is a misconception that sending from a noreply email address is the best way to go to avoid being flooded with email replies.
 If you’re not familiar, you’ve likely seen this type of sender address before – most of the time it looks like this: email@example.com.